 - Stagecoach group.

 If you have been injured while travelling on a bus or coach that is run by one of the above companies, or any other company, we can help you to launch a bus accident compensation claim.
 Don’t let the size of the business put you off from making a claim.
-If you have been injured in an accident and it was not your fault, you are entitled to compensation, and we will make sure you get it.
+If you have been injured in an accident and it was not your fault, you could be entitled to bus accident compensation and we can make sure you get it.